 As the winter months approach, it might be a good idea to think about what you can do to reduce your home heating electric bill.
 When it comes to the home heating system, some relatively simple measures can make a big difference.
-While there are several steps you could take several benefits of smart thermostats to save on heating and cooling, an upgrade to your thermostat could be one of the most beneficial.
+While you could take several benefits of smart thermostats to save on heating and cooling, an upgrade to your thermostat could be one of the most beneficial.

 At Cornerstone Protection, we have experience with installing smart thermostats that do more than your average standalone models.
-When you have thermostat that connects in with your smart security system, it can use information from all of the sensors in your house and it can even get real-time weather data from the internet.
+When you have a thermostat that connects in with your smart home system, it can use information from all of the sensors in your house and it can even get real-time weather data from the internet.
 With more information, your smart thermostats can do more to manage your home heating efficiently while still maintaining optimal comfort.

 The following are a few of the benefits of installing a smart thermostat in your Kentucky home this winter.

 - Geolocation Services

 - Protect Against Freezing Pipes